costoffreedom/costoffreedom-book/book/architectonics-of-power/the-cost-of-internet-freedom.md

 strategies have run empty.
 It is now all about power politics and organization of the field.
-The loose ties that social media have left us with do not foster long-term collaborations but force us into a 24/7 cult of the update.
+The loose ties that social media have left us with do not foster long-term collaborations but force us into a 24/7 cult of the update.</p>

-The philosophical question, can we find freedom inside the machine, should be answered with a definite no. So far, programmers, geeks and artists have stressed the possibilities of carving out small pockets for themselves, in order to realize their free software and creative commons projects.
-This ‘temporary autonomous zones’ approach has a liberal consensus as its premise, that the ‘Internet’ will tolerate such experiments within its infrastructure.
+<p>The philosophical question, can we find freedom inside the machine,
+should be answered with a definite no. So far, programmers, geeks and artists have stressed the possibilities of carving out small pockets for themselves, in order to realize their free software and creative commons projects.
+This ‘temporary autonomous zones’ approach has a liberal consensus as its premise, that the ‘Internet’ will tolerate such experiments within its infrastructure.</p>

-The original Internet freedom within the system is shrinking as we speak, and we lack the appropriate tools and strategies to do something to counter it.
-Soon we will be back at square one, demanding freedom of the Internet.
+<p>The original Internet freedom within the system is shrinking as we
+speak, and we lack the appropriate tools and strategies to do something to counter it.
+Soon we will be back at square one, demanding freedom of the Internet.</p>

-The ideal of freedom outside of the Matrix will not necessarily be Luddite in nature.
+<p>The ideal of freedom outside of the Matrix will not necessarily be
+Luddite in nature.
 The coming uprising against the Internet as a tool of surveillance and repression will be technologically informed, and needs to be distinguished from the related human right to have time